 The great thing is – you’ll bounce back.
 If you got throttled (closet slowed down) because you were being a Bad Little Posher, concentrate on doing all the positive activities and things will get back to normal.
 The algorithms don’t hold a grudge y’all.
 They’re a few million steps down the road by the time you’ve figured out anything even happened.

 Remember: Posh is all about #PoshLove.
 If you succeed, Posh succeeds.
-They don’t want to intentionally slow down your business but they aren’t going to give you a boost if you’re not a positive member of the committee either!
+They don’t want to intentionally slow down your business but they aren’t going to give you a boost if you’re not a positive member of the community either!
 Now, get back to work.
 That death pile isn’t going to list itself! 😊

 Michele Diamond 42mm Sport Sail Watch in Box.
 Comes with original boxes, papers, authenticity card.
 Never worn.
 Has new battery.
 Chronographs work perfectly.
 100% Authentic.